raphael-isvelin/groovy-spock-noop-assert-finder/README.md

 The report generated can, for instance, be hosted on GitHub Pages, for your teams to ack upon.

+### Rough false positive and false negative rates

+#### False positives

+The numbers could vary a lot based on the codebase, because some specific patterns can lead to a false positive.

+You likely will want to have a manual look at a decent percentage of the matches to get a better idea, but if I have to throw some numbers:

+- `ERROR`: about **8% false positives**;
+- `WARN`: about **62% false positives**;
+- `MAYBE`: very high number of false positives — kept them mostly to keep an eye on them, handle them explicitly in the parser;
+- `SMELL`: depends on whether you agree it's a smell!

+#### False negatives

+By definition, way harder to give a number; have a look at the test cases to find a few examples of false negatives (at least, the ones I was able to identify).

 ### Other smells detected

 #### Bad `thrown` checks